 That notion has long fascinated game developers and their players.
 Back in 1989 the original SimCity charmed, not through the types of neighborhood and roads it offered, but because it provided a chance to play with the systems that can make an urban sprawl behave like an animal.
 Years later, Grand Theft Auto’s first move into 3D with GTAIII provided another taste of what it was to play with a ‘living’ metropolis.
 Liberty City felt alive.
 Gangs would gravitate around certain areas, NPC behavior would change through the day, and trains would roll on above the roads, hinting at the private lives of local residents.

 Those spaces, however, were not fused with reality.
 They were attempts at capturing the life of a city, but could never be like the real thing.
 Areas shaped and defined by the way people move though and use them over centuries.

 What if, then, studios could build around real spaces, blending the realism of mapping data with the creative work of games design?
 A new generation of tools that give game makers the keys to real cities are emerging.
 And they are doing so in a way that is pragmatic and, potentially, revolutionary.

 PUTTING DATA ON THE MAP

-"We started solving the problem of how to create 3D content that happens to be geo-locational, anywhere the player is in the world," Gifford says of a jounrey that would ultimately lead Preliminal to offering a tool for other developers by the name of Mantle.
+"We started solving the problem of how to create 3D content that happens to be geo-locational, anywhere the player is in the world," Gifford says of a jounrey that would ultimately lead Mantle to offering a tool for other developers.

 “We got a working prototype that effectively pulled mapping information in,” Gifford continues.
 “We did pixel testing that could identify where we can and should put game objects.
 Through that process we ended up with something that could take the GPS location of the player, pull mapping content down, generate a small gaming plate, and then put a whole bunch of missions and content on top of that.”